JulianNicholls/GraphQL-with-React/README.md

 I am using React Functional Components and Hooks instead of classes.

 My queries are in a single file `.../queries/index.js`

+I always use signup and login to make the difference as obvious as possible.
+It is too easy to start talking about the wrong one otherwise.

 ### Git client